rchang0501/open-ai-climate-hack/README.md

 cd open-ai-climate-hack
 ```

-2. `cd` into frontend folder and install node modules
+2. `cd` into the frontend folder and install node modules

 ```bash
 cd frontend
 npm i
 ```

-3. Start React app in frontend folder
+3. Start the React app in the frontend folder

 ```
 npm start